sourcegraph/handbook/content/product/licensing.md

 "Free user" is also ambiguous, as it can refer to a Sourcegraph OSS user, or a Sourcegraph Enterprise user on a Free plan.

-"Enterprise user" is ambiguous as well, as it can refer to a Sourcegraph Enterprise user (on any plan), or specifically to a Sourcegraph Enterise user on an Enteprise plan.
+"Enterprise user" is ambiguous as well, as it can refer to a Sourcegraph Enterprise user (on any plan), or specifically to a Sourcegraph Enterprise user on an Enterprise plan.
 "Enterprise customer" is similarly ambiguous.

 To prevent confusion, avoid using "License" or "Free user".
 Instead, say: